Partial Knee Replacement – Procedure, Advantages, Precautions & Risks

 - Relief of the patient’s distress is an important goal in its own right, severe pain often leaves the patient permanently scarred and terrified of even minor surgery.

-- Meticulous pain management is pivotal in helping physical therapy and achieving faster return to function.
+- Meticulous pain management is pivotal in helping physical therapy and achieving a faster return to function.

 Our objectives are: